Tomme/dbt-athena/README.md

 ### Credentials

 This plugin does not accept any credentials directly.
-Instead, credentials are determined automatically based on `aws cli` conventions and stored login into.
+Instead, [credentials are determined automatically](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) based on `aws cli`/`boto3` conventions and stored login info.

 ### Configuring your profile